DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Home Guidelines for authors

 DermNet NZ is always looking for potential authors to write on new topics.
-Interested potential authors should initially contact Founder and Editor in Chief of DermNet NZ Amanda Oakley via the DermNet NZ contact form.
+Interested potential authors should initially contact the Editor in Chief of DermNet NZ via the DermNet NZ contact form.

 Potential authors interested in writing a new page are generally asked to write a topic page on either a disease or condition, or a treatment, product, or procedure.
 These types of pages tend to follow a particular structure.
 Alternatively, interested authors are welcome to send an abstract of their intended manuscript or list of proposed subheadings to obtain a view from the Editor in Chief about the suitability of their paper for submission.
-Our Editors will do a quick review (not peer review) of your paper and advise if they believe it is appropriate for DermNet NZ.
+Our Editors will do a quick review (not peer review) of your proposal and advise if they believe it is appropriate for DermNet NZ.

-The typical reader of DermNet NZ is a dermatology trainee, medical student, consultant in a hurry, or a general practitioner.
+The typical reader of DermNet NZ is a dermatology trainee, medical student, consultant in a hurry, or a busy general practitioner.
 However, health-literate patients and school students are also important groups for DermNet NZ.
 This affects our house style and how you should write your article.